sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ### Poles
 There are two types of poles, N-Poles (3 edges) and E-Poles (5+ edges).
 More about poles on the topology page.

 A pole is a set of edges that merge into a single vertex.
 Avoiding poles with six or more edges on curved surfaces is something that you should incorporate into your modeling workflow.
-It is best practice to try to avoid poles when modeling.
+It's best practice to try to avoid poles when modeling.

 ---